urgrue/Java-Twitch-Api-Wrapper/README.md

-# Java Twitch API Wrapper
+# Async Twitch API Wrapper
 JTAW is a complete asynchronous java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).

 Please feel free to report any issues or contribute code.